zachary-britt/capstone/README.md

 When these entities are mentioned in the text, they can be associated with sentiment in their context.
 By comparint the sentiment in one article to another article on a similar topic, we can find a sentimental variance.
 Thus we can try to find and article with no sentiment and articles with extreme sentiment.

 By cross referencing with other forms of bias indication, we can associate each article with a conservative or liberal bias.

+Data:

+News articles: NYT, WSJ.

+Political ad transcripts.

+MVP: Model which can assign similary scores between news articles and political advertisements.

+Bonus: Web app which can accept text and return a political metric.